Kidney cancer FAQs

-The type of surgery your doctor recommends will be based on your cancer and its stage, as well as your health.
-Surgery carries a risk of bleeding and infection.
+The type of surgery your doctor recommends will be based on your cancer and its stage, as well as your overall health.

 - Treatment to freeze cancer cells (cryoablation).
 During cryoablation, a special hollow needle is inserted through your skin and into the kidney tumor using ultrasound or other image guidance.
-Cold gas in the needle is used to cool down or freeze the cancer cells.
+Cold gas in the needle is used to freeze the cancer cells.

 - Treatment to heat cancer cells (radiofrequency ablation).
 During radiofrequency ablation, a special probe is inserted through your skin and into the kidney tumor using ultrasound or other imaging to guide placement of the probe.
 An electrical current is run through the needle and into the cancer cells, causing the cells to heat up or burn.

 Treatments for advanced and recurrent kidney cancer

 Kidney cancer that comes back after treatment and kidney cancer that spreads to other parts of the body may not be curable.
 Treatments may help control the cancer and keep you comfortable.
 In these situations, treatments may include: